SSD Controller Technical Reference

 Common Failure Modes and Symptoms

 Each failure mode below describes a specific way the Maxio MAP1602A fails and the symptoms you will observe.
 If your SSD matches any of these patterns, do not run recovery software; it cannot communicate with a dead controller.
-See why SSDs report 0 bytes for a deeper technical explanation of controller and FTL failures.
+See the zero-byte SSD diagnostic reference for a deeper technical explanation of controller and FTL failures.

 - FTL corruption from aggressive garbage collection